josiaheakle/deno-framework/README.md

     }

 ```
 3. Create instance of class, load data and use verify to check rules.
+Be sure to pass env variables to constructor.
 ```ts
     const modelInstance = new ExampleModel(ENV);
     const result = await modelInstance.handleLogin({